Question (15 June) again proposed, That the Bill be now read the Third time.

 My other question relates to subsection (5) on refresher training, which it specifies should take place “at regular intervals”.
 I wonder whether regulations would specify what is meant by “regular intervals”.
 Annually would be a sensible degree of regularity, but if someone was not being true to the spirit of the Bill, they might interpret “regular” as once every 10 years, which clearly would not be frequent enough.
 I would be interested to hear the hon.
 Gentleman’s and the Minister’s views on what is suitable regularity and how that will be enforced.
 My view is that such training should be annually or at least once every two years.

 I appreciate the spirit in which my hon.
 Friend is making these points.
-We do not want to be overly prescriptive in putting in particular timings on how often the training should be, because obviously that depends very much on the context of the facility and how much wider training there is.
+We do not want to be too prescriptive by putting in particular timings on how often the training should be, because obviously that depends very much on the context of the facility and how much wider training there is.
 At the same time, however, we want to be very explicit that it is regular training so that there is no excuse for staff not being properly informed about best practice in this area.

 I thank the Minister for her helpful intervention.
 Of course, I entirely sympathise with the point that Parliament should not impose unduly onerous requirements on already very busy and possibly, in some cases, overstretched mental health units, but I am concerned to make sure that we have not left a little loophole that might, perhaps inadvertently, end up being exploited so that training is not being given the degree of regularity that perhaps the House intends.

 My final point of detail is on clause 6(10), which specifies the “relevant characteristics” of a patient.
 My hon.
 Friend the Member for Shipley (Philip Davies) questioned whether we need to record these “relevant characteristics”, which are listed in quite some detail.
 If we are going to do so, and any inference is to be drawn from those characteristics in future, it is important to measure them against the same characteristics for the whole population treated in any particular mental health unit.
 If we are going to say, for example, that X% of people who have been subject to this procedure have a particular gender, sexual orientation, religion or ethnicity, then before drawing any inference from that, it is important to compare that statistic with the proportion of people in the unit with the same characteristic.
-One needs to use those statistics with a certain amount of careful thought to make sure that inappropriate or inaccurate inferences do not end up being drawn.
+One needs to use those statistics with of careful thought to make sure that inappropriate or inaccurate inferences do not end up being drawn.

 I am, like my hon.
 Friend the Member for Shipley, a great supporter of the use of police body-worn cameras, which are a great innovation.
 They have been responsible for a huge reduction in the number of complaints against police officers, because the officer is aware that the camera is being worn and recording—that, I am sure, has some moderating influence—and the person the officer is dealing with is aware of the same thing.
 I am sure that that has also reduced the number of vexatious complaints against the police.
 It is a very welcome move.